 What do you know about Sleep Schedules and Dream Deprivation?

 Most of us know that sleep is important.
 Few people enjoy that “running on empty” feeling they get when they haven’t had enough sleep to maintain their energy for the day.
-However, many people suffer from poor sleep schedules that lead to dream deprivation, which is essentially when your deep REM sleep is repeated interrupted by something like your alarm clock.
+However, many people suffer from poor sleep schedules that lead to dream deprivation, which is essentially when your deep REM sleep is repeatedly interrupted by something like your alarm clock.
 In order to maintain your health and get the full, healthy sleep you need, it’s important to consider your ideal sleep schedule so that your brain can dream as it’s meant to.

 Essential Elements of Your Sleep Schedule

 Researchers have long discussed the various stages of sleep.
 According to their findings, the two most important stages for restorative rest are deep sleep and REM (rapid eye movement) sleep, which is also known as dream sleep.
 In order to get the deep sleep and REM sleep you need for optimum rest, you generally need more than seven hours of sleep each night.
 If you are losing an hour here and there, you might seriously be impeding your sleep schedule in a week’s time since those lost hours of sleep add up.
-Moreover, when your alarm clock interrupts that essential REM sleep, your depriving your brain of its dream sleep–some of the most restorative sleep your body can get.
+Moreover, when your alarm clock interrupts that essential REM sleep, your depriving your brain of its dream sleep, some of the most restorative sleep your body can get.

 Why Is Dream Sleep So Important?